-Vertex Vizier is a black-box optimization service that helps you tune hyperparameters in complex machine learning (ML) models.
+Vertex AI Vizier is a black-box optimization service that helps tune hyperparameters in complex machine learning (ML) models.
 When ML models have many different hyperparameters, it can be difficult and time consuming to tune them manually.
-Vertex Vizier optimizes your model's output by tuning the hyperparameters for you.
+Vertex AI Vizier optimizes your model's output by tuning the hyperparameters for you.

 Black-box optimization is the optimization of a system that meets either of the following criteria:

 Doesn't have a known objective function to evaluate.

 Is too costly to evaluate by using the objective function, usually due to the complexity of the system.

 Vertex AI Vizier optimizes hyperparameters of ML models, but it can also perform other optimization tasks.

 You can use Vertex AI Vizier to effectively tune parameters in a function.
 For example, use Vertex AI Vizier to determine the most effective combination of background color, font size, and link color on a news website's Subscription button.
 For more examples, see the use cases.

 Optimize any evaluable system

 Vertex AI Vizier works with any system that you can evaluate, including systems that can't be expressed as a closed-form analytical function.
 For example, use Vertex AI Vizier to find the best neural network depth, width, and learning rate for a TensorFlow model.

 How Vertex AI Vizier works